 On June 2, we hosted the second webinar in our 2021 Virtual Chordoma Community Conference (CCC) Series: entitled Dealing with cancer-related fatigue.
 Fatigue is an extreme feeling of tiredness or lack of energy not caused by a specific activity, and it is one of the most common side effects of cancer treatment.
-From responses to our ongoing Chordoma Survivorship Survey, we know that nearly 60 percent of chordoma patients and survivors have experienced fatigue since being treated.
+From responses to our Chordoma Survivorship Survey, we know that nearly 60 percent of chordoma patients and survivors have experienced fatigue since being treated.

 During this 60-minute webinar, Eric Roeland, MD, a medical oncologist and palliative care specialist at Oregon Health and Science University, and Pouneh Fazeli, MD, a neuroendocrinologist at the University of Pittsburgh Medical Center, explained what fatigue is, the possible causes and triggers, how to manage it, and ways to find care.